Los Angeles Almanac Logo

 In 1914, Ford Motor Company opened Southern California's earliest auto assembly plant in Los Angeles to assemble Model T Fords.
 In 1930, Ford moved its manufacturing to a plant in Long Beach alongside the harbor and produced 1.5 million vehicles there before closing the plant in 1959.
 Many employees from the closed plant transferred to the Ford plant in Pico Rivera.

 During World War II, all automobile manufacturing for civilian use came to a halt.
-Most plants were converted to military production, some manufacturing aircraft and aircraft parts.
+Most plants were converted to military production, with some turning to aircraft and aircraft part manufacturing.

 The GM plant in South Gate was the first to build multiple car lines as an effort to cut production costs during the Great Depression.
 During the 1950s, it put out more vehicles than any other GM plant.